NetApp-openstack-dev/openstack-docs/source/swift/section_swift-e-series.rst

 cluster.

 By default, Swift replicates data 3 times across the cluster.
-Swift replicates data across zones in a unique pattenr that attempts to ensure high availability and high durability for data.
+Swift replicates data across zones in a unique pattern that attempts to ensure high availability and high durability for data.
 Swift chooses to place a replica of data in a server in an unused zone before placing it into an unused server in a zone that already has a replica of the data.